-This is an emerging, rapidly evolving situation.
+This is a rapidly evolving situation.

 Cass County Public Library is paying close attention to the novel coronavirus (COVID-19) outbreak in our country and recommendations from local, state, and national health offices so that we may ensure the health and safety of our staff and patrons.
 We have been in contact with the Cass County Health Department and Missouri’s Department of Health and Senior Services to have the most accurate and up-to-date information for the roughly 100,000 people we serve throughout the county.